apache/incubator-retired-pirk/releasing.md

 Nexus will now run through a series of checksum and signature validations.

 *If the checks pass*, Nexus will close the repository and give a URL to the closed staging repo (which contains the candidate artifacts).
-Send this URL to folks in the voting email so that they can find the staged candidate release artifacts.
+Include this URL in the voting email so that folks can find the staged candidate release artifacts.
+Move on to [copy the artifacts via svn to the Apache distribution dev repository](#copy-artifacts-to-the-apache-distribution-dev-repository).

 *If the checks do not pass*, follow the instructions on how to [roll back the release candidate](#how-to-roll-back-a-release-candidate), fix the issues, and start over with [creating the candidate artifacts](#create-the-candidate-release-artifacts).

+### Copy Artifacts to the Apache Distribution Dev-Repository ###

+Via svn, copy the candidate release artifacts to [https://dist.apache.org/repos/dist/dev/incubator/pirk/](https://dist.apache.org/repos/dist/dev/incubator/pirk/)

+	svn checkout https://dist.apache.org/repos/dist/dev/incubator/pirk/ --username=<your user name>

+	mkdir pirk/<release version>

+	copy the release artifacts into the new directory

+	svn add <release version directory>

+	svn commit -m 'adding candidate release artifacts' --username=<your user name>

 ### How to Roll Back a Release Candidate ###

-A release candidate must be rolled back in Nexus and locally.
+A release candidate must be rolled back in Nexus, the Apache dist/dev repo, and locally.

 To roll back the release candidate in Nexus, drop the staging repo by clicking the 'Drop' icon.

+To roll back the release candidate in [https://dist.apache.org/repos/dist/dev/incubator/pirk/](https://dist.apache.org/repos/dist/dev/incubator/pirk/):

+	svn checkout https://dist.apache.org/repos/dist/dev/incubator/pirk/<release version> --username=<your user name>

+	svn delete <release version directory>

+	svn commit -m 'delete candidate release artifacts' --username=<your user name>

-To roll back the release locally in your candidate relesae branch:
+To roll back the release locally in your candidate release branch:

 1. `mvn -Psigned_release versions:set -DnewVersion=<previous release version>-Snapshot`
 2. `mvn -Psigned_release versions:commit`